OURadar/RadarKit/README.md

 RadarKit
 ========

 A toolkit with various components of a radar signal processor.
-Mainly implement the real-time operation of data collection, data transportation through network, rudimentary processing from raw I/Q data to moment data including multi-core pulse match filtering (compression).
-More comments will come later ...
+Mainly implement the real-time operation of data collection, data transportation through network, rudimentary processing from raw I/Q data to moment data.
+The main idea is to have user only implement the interface between a digital transceiver, a pedestal, and a general health monitor.
+RadarKit combines all of these information, generates radar product files, provides display live streams and redirects the control commands to the hardware.

+Requirements:
+FFTW
+NetCDF

 ### Getting netcdf ###